Last Updated on March 26, 2025 by Thompson & Morgan Horticultural Team

-We all love creatures great and small, right.
-I would far rather employ the birds and bees than use chemical bug control and so we go to great lengths to entice them into our garden.
-But then there is the small matter of our six cats to consider.
-And so we constructed the Catio: By encasing the pergola surrounding our 27ft x 8ft patio with wire mesh, we created a safe outdoor environment for our cats to enjoy fresh air and exercise, whilst protecting the wildlife in the garden from their basic killer instincts!
+We all love creatures great and small, right?
+I’d far rather employ birds and bees to reduce pests than use chemicals, and so we go to great lengths to entice them into our garden.
+But there’s the small matter of our six cats to consider.
+Our solution?
+The ‘Catio’.
+By encasing the pergola covering our 27ft x 8ft patio with wire mesh, we’ve created a safe outdoor environment for our cats to enjoy fresh air and exercise, whilst protecting local birds!

-It also allows us to enjoy watching the birdies on our several feeding stations, the main one being no more than a metre from the enclosure.
-And most pertinent of all, I’ve got myself an amazing micro climate in which I can grow tender perennials such as Cannas, Abutilons and Eucomis and extend the annual summer displays well into November.
+The ‘Catio’ allows us to enjoy watching the birds on our feeding stations, the main one being no more than a metre from the enclosure.
+And as an added bonus, I’ve got myself an amazing microclimate in which to grow tender perennials such as Cannas, Abutilons and Eucomis, extending the annual summer displays well into November.

-All creatures great and small seem quite relaxed in each other’s company, especially the starlings: their manners certainly are!
-I think pigeons get a bad name; we have two ferals and one wood pigeon as regular visitors and they never mess on their own doorstep, obligingly hoovering up all the scattered bird seed that the aptly named chatter of starlings fling all over the show.
+In our garden, all creatures great and small seem quite relaxed in each other’s company, especially the starlings: their manners certainly are!
+I think pigeons get a bad name; we have two ferals and one wood pigeon as regular visitors and they never mess on their own doorstep, obligingly hoovering up all the scattered bird seed that the chatter of starlings fling all over the show.

-Mealworms, that’s what’s caused all this riotous behaviour.
-In early Spring the bird feeder started getting regular visits from a pair of starlings, which I now recognise as a scouting party.
-Nature having taken its course, within a month or two the fledglings had joined their parents, squawking impatiently to be fed.
-Ahh, how cute they looked, isn’t nature wonderful.
-Then word got out to all their relatives and before you know it there were 17 of them (all under the watchful eyes of our cats, a mere paw’s snatch away, under the protective custody of the Catio!)
-I’m having to refill the feeders twice daily; it’s costing me more to feed the birds than it is to feed the cats, I swear.
-The chaffinches and tits love the white sunflower seeds, the robins favour the suet blocks as does the woodpecker.
-Black sunflower seeds, so popular last year, are last resort, so fickle!
+I blame most of the riotous behaviour we see on mealworms.
+In early Spring the bird feeder started getting regular visits from a pair of starlings, which I now recognise as the scouting party.
+Within a month or two, some fledglings joined their parents, squawking impatiently to be fed.
+Then word got out to all their relatives and, before we knew it, there were 17 of them (all under the watchful eyes of our cats, a mere paw’s snatch away in the Catio!)
+I had to refill the feeders twice daily.
+I learnt that chaffinches and tits love white sunflower seeds, while robins and the woodpecker favour the suet blocks.
 I’ve even managed to train the squirrels (yeah, right) onto their own bird feeder further up the garden.
 Yes readers, the caged feeders do deter the squirrels.

 Catch up with you all later……..Caroline